sassoftware/esp-kubernetes/README.md

 IMAGE_ESPSTUDIO   = "name of image for SAS Event Stream Processing Studio"

 IMAGE_ESPOAUTH2P  = "name of image for SAS Oauth2 Proxy"
-IMAGE_UAA         = "name of image for Pivitol UAA Server"
+IMAGE_UAA         = "name of image for Pivotal UAA Server"
 ```
-Alternatively, you can specify the specific location of the images on the command line.
+Alternatively, you can specify the location of the images on the command line.

 Perform the SAS Event Stream Processing cloud deployment from a single directory, esp-cloud.
-A single script enables the deployment of the basic ESP operator and the graphical clients.
+A single script enables the deployment of the ESP operator and the graphical clients.

 The deployment can be done in open mode (no TLS or user authentication), or multi-user mode, which provides full authentication through a UAA server.
-Multi-uesr mode has TLS enabled by default.
+Multi-user mode has TLS enabled by default.

-See: [ESP cloud](/esp-cloud) for further details.
+For more information, see [ESP cloud](/esp-cloud).

 ### Generate a Deployment

 Use the mkdeploy script to create a set of deployment YAML files.
-The script uses the environment variables you set to locate the Docker images and pass parameters to specify namespace, ingress root, license, and type of deployment.
+The script uses the environment variables you set to locate the Docker images and pass parameters to specify a namespace, Ingress root, license, and type of deployment.

    ./bin/mkdeploy
    Usage: ./bin/mkdeploy